florencejt/fusilli/README.md

 classification.**
 Note that it does not currently support tasks such as clustering or segmentation.

-## Detailed Documentation

 Want to know more?
 Here is a link to [Read the Docs](https://fusilli.readthedocs.io/en/latest/)

-- Detailed descriptions of the methods included in `fusilli`
-- Examples and tutorials on how to use `fusilli`, with examples of:
-    - Loading your own data
-    - Logging experiments
-    - Modifying model structures
-- A recipe book of API documentation for the `fusilli` codebase.

 ## Installation